-- No fees: You won’t pay any origination, pre-payment or late fees.
+- No fees: You won’t pay an origination fee, pre-payment fee, or late fees.

-- Broad repayment terms: LightStream loans range from two years to 12 years, making LightStream the only major personal loan lender with loans longer than 84 months.
+- Broad repayment terms: LightStream loans range from 24 to 144 months, making LightStream the only major personal loan lender with loan terms longer than 84 months.

 - Same-day funding: If you apply and get approved before 2:30 p.m.
-Eastern time, there’s a chance you could get your funds the same day.
+Eastern time, your loan may fund the same day.

 Cons of LightStream Loans

 - Can’t change the monthly due date: Once you’ve received your funds, your due date is the same every month.